Gankro/swift-evolution/proposals/0999-comparison-reform.md

 ## Introduction

+This proposal is a grab-bag of several independent changes that we believe should be made to the existing comparison system by:

-This proposal fixes several shortcomings with the current Comparable system by introducing a new ternary-valued `compared(to: Self) -> SortOrder` method.
-It also makes FloatingPoint comparison context sensitive, so that its Comparable conformance provides a proper total ordering.
-These are technically two distinct proposals that can be done independently, but are included together for historical reasons.
+* Making FloatingPoint comparison context sensitive, so that its Comparable conformance provides a proper total ordering.
+* Introducing a new ternary-valued `compared(to: Self) -> SortOrder` method.
+* Adding a generalized comparison to String for tuning sensitivities and locale.
+* Removing unnecessary customization points from Comparison.

 ## Motivation

+Because this is a grab-bag, the motivation comes from several independent points:

-The standard comparison operators have an intuitive meaning to programmers.
+1: The standard comparison operators have an intuitive meaning to programmers.
 Swift encourages encoding that in an implementation of `Comparable` that respects the rules of a [total order](https://en.wikipedia.org/wiki/Total_order).
 The standard library takes advantage of these rules to provide consistent implementations for sorting and searching generic collections of `Comparable` types.

 Not all types behave so well in this framework, unfortunately.
-There are cases where the semantics of a total order cannot apply and still maintain the traditional definition of “comparison” over these types.
-Take, for example, sorting an array of `Float` s.
+There are cases where the semantics of a total order cannot apply while still maintaining the traditional definition of “comparison” for these types.
+Take, for example, sorting an array of `Float`s.
 Today, `Float`'s instance of `Comparable` follows IEEE-754 and returns `false` for all comparisons of `NaN`.
 In order to sort this array, `NaN` s are considered outside the domain of `<`, and the order of a sorted array containing them is unspecified.
 Similarly, a Dictionary keyed off floats can leak entries and memory.

-In addition, generic algorithms in the Swift Standard Library that make use of the current `Comparable` protocol may have to make twice as many comparisons to request the ordering of values with respect to each other than they should.
-Having a central operation to return information about the ordering of values once should provide a speedup for these operations.
+2: Generic algorithms in the Swift Standard Library that make use of the current `Comparable` protocol may have to make extra comparisons to determine the ordering of values when `<`, `==`, and `>` should have different behaviours.
+Having a central operation to return complete ordering information should provide a speedup for these operations.

-Comparable is also over-engineered in the customization points it provides: to our knowledge, there's no good reason to ever override `>=`, `>`, or `<=`.
-Each customization point bloats vtables and mandates additional dynamic dispatch.

-Finally, comparison operators don't "generalize" well.
+3: The existing comparison operators don't "generalize" well.
 There's no clean way to add a third or fourth argument to `<` to ask for non-default semantics.
 An example where this would be desirable would be specifying the locale or case-sensitivity when comparing Strings.

-In the interest of cleaning up the semantics of `Comparable` types of all shapes and sizes and their uses in the Swift Standard Library, this proposal rearranges the requirements of the `Comparable` and `Equatable` protocols in a backwards-compatible way.
+4: Comparable is over-engineered in the customization points it provides: to our knowledge, there's no good reason to ever override `>=`, `>`, or `<=`.
+Each customization point bloats vtables and mandates additional dynamic dispatch.